Get a list of users with personal data search user.search

 The parameter is used to manage pagination.

-The page size of results is always static: 50 records.
+The result page size is always static: 50 records.

-To select the second page of results, you need to pass the value 50.
-To select the third page of results — the value 100, and so on.
+To select the second page of results, you must pass the value 50.
+To select the third page of results — the value 100 and so on.

 start = (N-1) * 50, where N — the number of the desired page